oliverwainaina/pico-ducky/README.md

 2. Plug the device into a USB port while holding the boot button.
 It will show up as a removable media device named `RPI-RP2`.

-3. Copy the downloaded `.uf2` file to the root of the Pico (`RPI-RP2`).
+3. Copy the downloaded `.uf2` file from CircuitPython to the root of the Pico (`RPI-RP2`).
 The device will reboot and after a second or so, it will reconnect as `CIRCUITPY`.

 4. Download `adafruit-circuitpython-bundle-7.x-mpy-YYYYMMDD.zip` [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/latest) and extract it outside the device.

-5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid` to the `lib` folder in your Raspberry Pi Pico.
+5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid folder` to the `lib` folder in your Raspberry Pi Pico.

 6. Copy `adafruit_debouncer.mpy` and `adafruit_ticks.mpy` to the `lib` folder in your Raspberry Pi Pico.